 BA in Cinema & Media Studies

-On completion of the BA, students are able to:
+On completion of the BA degree, students are able to:

-- Summarize the virtues and limitations of the concept of film and television authorship, and talk knowledgeably about the work of at least one director (screenwriter, producer)
+- Identify and comprehend the virtues and limitations of the concept of authorship for film, television, and other moving-image media, and speak knowledgeably about the work of at least one major figure (director, showrunner, screenwriter, producer).

-- Describe a number of different theoretical approaches to film and utilize this theoretical knowledge when analyzing a film, making a film, and/or writing a screenplay
+- Describe a number of different theoretical approaches to film and utilize this theoretical knowledge when analyzing a particular film, genre, filmmaker, or topic in cinema studies.

 Graduates with deep knowledge of cinema and media are particularly sought after in fields such as curating, film and media programming and exhibition, screenwriting, arts journalism, education, communication, entertainment law, and the media industries.

-The major requires a total of 11 courses (44 credits), all completed with a minimum grade of C. At least three of those 11 courses must be taken at the advanced (CI 400/500) level); and each student’s program of CIMS electives must include courses in at least three of the following national/regional cinemas: Africa, Asia, Europe, Latin America, Mideast and North Africa, U.S.
+The major requires a total of 11 courses (44 credits), all completed with a minimum grade of C. At least three of those 11 courses must be taken at the advanced (CI 400/500) level; and each student’s program of CIMS electives must include courses in at least three of the following national/regional cinemas: Africa, Asia, Australia, Europe, Latin America, Mideast and North Africa, US.

 Requirements are distributed as follows:

-- A five-course CIMS core, comprising two courses in film history, one in aesthetics of film, one in television studies, and one in film theory
+- A four-course CIMS core, comprising two courses in film history, one in the aesthetics of film and media, one in film and media theory;

-- Four unrestricted CMS electives (Students should, however, consider how they will meet requirements in national/regional cinema and advanced coursework.)
+- Four unrestricted CIMS electives (students should, however, consider how they will meet requirements in national/regional cinema and advanced coursework).